Ellie-Y/CarRentalSystem/README.md

-This program used Qt creator 5.8.0, and it divided into 8 classes, the start one is login class.
+This project used Qt creator 5.8.0, and it divided into 8 classes, the start one is login class.

 - The class of Sign_In implement the function of  sign-up.
 (I made a typo)